 Current Employment Statistics (CES-790)

 A monthly survey of more than 8,000 employers provides estimates of employment by industry for the state and for seven Metropolitan New England City and Town Statistical Areas (NECTA).
-The Boston-Cambridge-Quincy, MA-NH Metropolitan NECTA includes six Metropolitan Statistical Divisions in which employment estimates are produced for Massachusetts.
+The Boston-Cambridge-Nashua MA-NH Metropolitan NECTA includes nine NECTA Divisions in which employment estimates are produced for Massachusetts.
 Statewide hours and earnings data are published for selected industries within the manufacturing super sector.
 The Current Employment Statistics program data is based on the North American Industrial Classification System (NAICS).

-NOTE TO DATA USERS; as of March 10, 2015: Statewide data series have been revised to reflect annual benchmark revisions and seasonal adjustments for 2009 to 2014.
+NOTE TO DATA USERS; as of March 10, 2016: Statewide employment estimates have been revised to reflect annual benchmark revisions and seasonal adjustments for 1990 to 2015.

 Access 2010 area information and map